-The West Mountains are discussed in the book on pages 104 to 108.
+The West Mountains are discussed on Pages 104-108 of the book.

-The middle ridge runs from Dodson Pass in the north to Sqauw Butte in the south.
+The middle ridge runs from Dodson Pass in the north to Squaw Butte in the south.
 The ridge does not have an official name.
 Squaw Creek is the primary drainage on the east side of the ridge.
-Crane and Willow creeks form the boundary on the east.
+Crane and Willow Creeks form the boundary on the east.
 Squaw Butte is the highest point.
-Cherry Benchmark is the highest point on the rodge’s northern end.
+Cherry Benchmark is the highest point on the ridge’s north end.

 Willow Ridge is the westernmost of the two ridges.
-The high point on this ridge is Peak 5280, which is found in the middle section of the range.The Payette County high point is found near the southern end of the range.
+The high point on this ridge is Peak 5280, which is found in the middle section of the range.The Payette County High Point is found near the south end of the range.